Chocolate Covered Oranges

 Recipe Variations

 • Use a different kind of orange.
-Bigger oranges like navel, Valencia or even blood oranges can be used.
+Bigger oranges like navel, Valencia or even blood oranges can be used (you'll need more chocolate).

 • Instead of sea salt sprinkle chopped nuts, shredded coconut or even colorful sprinkles on top!

 • Not a dark chocolate fan?
 Semi-sweet, milk or white chocolate could also be used.
-Mix and match to create a variety!
+Try drizzling a little melted white chocolate over dark for an even prettier finish!

 FAQ